Glinda the Good Witch

 One such young woman on my team many years ago not only survived some mean moments with me, but thrived, moving on to head up a respected boutique PR firm.
 Now in her forties, she is a partner at a large prestigious marketing firm – no small achievement.
 I know that it’s an achievement she earned not by being a bully, not by being a diva, and not by being a screamer.
 A few years ago I ran into her in a restaurant, where she warmly greeted me and graciously provided a business lead that became of tremendous value to me.
 I’d like to think that she learned how to be tough, street-smart, strategic and kind by observing those who were not.

-According to Drexler’s article, the queen bee sting is still a big thing.
-She writes, “Having spent decades working in psychology, a field heavily populated by highly competitive women, I had certainly seen the queen bee before: The female boss who not only has zero interest in fostering the careers of women who aim to follow in her footsteps, but who might even actively attempt to cut them off at the pass.”[i]
+Unfortunately, the queen bee sting is still a big thing.
+The female boss who not only has little interest in fostering the careers of women who aim to follow in her footsteps, but who might even actively attempt to throw them under the bus.

 Women have even more responsibility to stop this behavior.
 As I speak with many women about bullying (and its evil stepsisters: apathy, neglect and rudeness), the reality emerges that it’s tolerated in men but unforgivable in women.

 Bullying isn’t just an older manager/younger subordinate affliction.
 It can happen whenever someone else controls your paycheck, promotions, raises, contracts, referrals and other career advancement factors (or, similarly, a spouse who controls your financial security).